-Local Opportunities to Engage Your Neighbors
+Local Opportunities to Serve Your Neighbors

 We take seriously Jesus' commission to go to the whole world (Acts 1:8) - including all areas of our own city - and we imitate His model of preaching the gospel in both word and deed.
 Here are opportunities to share the love of Jesus!